ksdfg/Buggy-Messaging-Bot/README.md

-# messaging-bot
+# whatsapp-bot

-this is a simple software that retrieves a table of values including names and numbers from heroku, then opens a conversation with each entry in whatsapp web and sends them a pre-fomratted message.
+this is a telegram bot that sends messages to multiple whatsapp users at once.

+- It retrieves list of recipients from upstream (heroku)

+- It can send only to some valid user_ids

+- The message to be sent is set while invoking the bot to send messages